 - State restrictions — Auto refinancing isn’t available to borrowers in every state.
 Make sure to check if it’s available in your state before taking the time to apply.

 - Existing loan — For your current auto loan to qualify for refinancing, it must have at least 24 months of remaining payments.
 Your car must be registered in the state you live in, and all payments on your current loan must have been made on time.
 Additionally, all loans must have been initiated at least one month earlier.
-Also, registration must be current and not due to expire within 30 days from the date you applied (90 days or fewer for California residents).
+Also, if you live in California, you can’t make changes to your title if your registration expires within 60 days from the date you apply.

 Is LendingClub auto refinancing right for you?